Concert Title: In Good Hands

-For more examples, the Royal Conservatory (Frederick Harris Music Co.) has a series of graded books that contain excellent repertoire from all the periods of music history, called Celebration Series.
+For examples, the Royal Conservatory (Frederick Harris Music Co.) has a series of graded books that contain excellent repertoire from all the periods of music history, called Celebration Series.
 The contemporary pieces are creative, appealing, and student friendly.
 The grades of these books correspond to the OMTA syllabus levels (for an above average student, typical for IGH).
+If you’d like more detail about the OMTA syllabus levels, to help you tailor your work to the abilities of the piano students available, please contact Jan (email below).

 Consider writing a set or suite (e.g. 5 pieces, totaling about 6’ – five different students may perform the set).